-Text - Information on the axes should be succinct, using abbreviations where possible, and the label on they-axis should read vertically, not horizontally.
-Key information should be placed in any available white space within the figure; if space is not available, the information should be placed in the legend.
+Text - Information on the axes should be succinct, using abbreviations where possible, and the label on the y-axis should read vertically, not horizontally.
+Key information should be placed in any available white space within the figure; if space is not available, it should be placed in the legend.
 In general, figures with multiple parts should be marked A, B, C, etc., with a description of each panel included in the legend rather than on the figure.

 Line and bar graphs - Lines in graphs should be bold enough to be easily read after reduction, as should all symbols used in the figure.
-Data points are best marked with the following symbols, again assuring that they will be readily distinguishable after reduction: .
+Data points are best marked with the following symbols, again assuring that they will be readily distinguishable after reduction.
 In the figure legend, please use words rather than the symbols; e.g., "black circles = group 1; white squares = group 2; black bars = Hb1AC; white bars = glucose levels."
-Bars should be black or white only, unless more than two datasets are being presented; additional bars should be drawn with clear bold hatch marks or stripes, not shades of gray.
+Bars should be black or white only unless more than two datasets are presented; additional bars should be drawn with clear, bold hatch marks or stripes, not shades of grey.

-Line or bar graphs or flow charts with text should be created in black and white, not shades of gray, which are difficult to reproduce in even tones.
+Line or bar graphs or flow charts with text should be created in black and white, not shades of grey, difficult to reproduce in even tones.

-Reproductions - If materials (e.g., figures and/or tables) are taken from other sources, it should be noted in the legend, and the author must be able to provide written permission for reproduction obtained from the original publisher and author.
+Reproductions - If materials (e.g., figures and/or tables) are taken from other sources, it should be noted in the legend.
+The author must be able to provide written permission for reproduction obtained from the original publisher author.